All Episodes

 I got a bad feeling in my stomach.

-I'm not sleeping because what Obama's doing to the country, where you guys sit around worried about some incompetent referee on a touchdown pass.
+I'm not sleeping because what Obama's doing to the country where you guys sit around worried about some incompetent referee on a touchdown pass.

-Now, meanwhile, we've got the the the legacy media in this country doing everything it can to support people who are trying to tear down the institutions and traditions that made this country great, and nobody says a word.
+Now, meanwhile, we've got the legacy media in this country doing everything it can to support people who are trying to tear down the institutions and traditions that made this country great, and nobody says a word.

 Every day we have to put up with what you guys in the NFL are ticked off here about for three weeks.